 There are several positive outcomes in terms of economic growth in the decision of building Ram Mandir as per the market analysts and economists.
 It shall boost up the economy of Ayodhya and eastern UP as the devotees from every section of the world shall consider it as the holiest pilgrimage– Ram Janmabhoomi and shall offer their visit thus, increasing the religious tourism and overall economy of Ayodhya.

-This shall also result in the opening and flourishing of many businesses, creation of employment opportunities and further, hyping up the property and land rates of the city.
+This shall also result in the opening and flourishing of many businesses, the creation of employment opportunities, and further, hyping up the property and land rates of the city.

 The government is successful in building the trust and the temple and is now all set for the